LeonTipton/comp2850-minimal-solution/portfolio/evidence/pilot1_notes.md

 After manually changing browser theme, there were no issues with readability in dark mode No subtitles when SR speaks

+Would like to be able to add more detail to each task

 P2_notes:
 Popup appears on submission of a task
 No obvious method for changing theme